-Multigenerational housing is increasing yearly, and professionals agree: it’s best to start thinking of the future of your parents and in-laws (even your own) now rather than when you need to.
+Multigenerational housing is increasing yearly, so it’s best to start thinking of the future of your parents and in-laws (even your own) now rather than when you need to.
 They’re perfect for living situations between relatives who want to keep their privacy and save some independence while also feel included in the rest of the household.
 If creating these mother-in-law additions seems to be in your future, then consider these tips before you build.

 Check Building Area Codes

 Before you begin, check with your city on building area codes because this can limit what you can do with your addition.
 Most zoning rules limit additions to having a bedroom, bath, sitting area and kitchenette.
 You can get around the kitchen problem by installing a wet bar or making sure the addition has access to the communal kitchen.
-Adding a kitchen or creating a free-standing unit makes it an AUD (affordable dwelling unit) which is considered rentable—this makes your home no longer a single-family home and requires separate permits.

 Check Your Permit

 You don’t really think about it, but if you have a septic tank you also have a permit for it.
 There are many rules we often don’t have to think about when it comes to our plumbing, but many septic tanks can only allow for three bathroom connections.
 There’s a chance you may have to increase the size of your system to allow for an addition with a bath, which means increased costs to prepare for.